 How Do I Remove Jargon?

-To avoid jargon in your business or technical writing, here are a few strategies to keep in mind:
+To avoid jargon in your writing, here are a few tips:

 - When in doubt, ask a friend who doesn’t know anything about your field to read your article.
-Get honest feedback.
-Did they understand all the information?
-Was it clear?
-If not, did obscure language cause problems?
+Get honest feedback and act on it.

 - Understand your audience.
-A group of experts will expect and tolerate more technical terms than a layperson.
+Experts will expect and tolerate more technical terms than the general public.